Appalachia Service Project

-Appalachia Service Project or ASP is a non-governmental organization which was founded in 1969.
+Appalachia Service Project or ASP is a US non-governmental organization which was founded in 1969.
 ASP addresses substandard housing using volunteer labor to perform repairs to make homes "warmer, safer, and drier."
 ASP operates in Central Appalachia, specifically in the states of Kentucky, North Carolina, Tennessee, Virginia, and West Virginia.
 The mission statement of ASP is "Appalachia Service Project is a Christian ministry, open to all people, that inspires hope and service through volunteer home repair in Central Appalachia," and ASP's vision is that "substandard housing in Central Appalachia will be eradicated and that everyone who comes into contact with this ministry will be transformed."
 Repairs are made using volunteer labor and at no cost to the homeowner.
 Between 1969 and 2015, ASP hosted 377,412 volunteers and performed repairs on 17,373 homes.